-With the pressures facing most people today, it is essential to take your mental health seriously.
-This is especially true for college students and young people, whose lack of experience in the real world could lead to major mental health issues resulting from stress, overwork, fatigue, or even the onset of a more serious mental illness.
-In fact, up to 75 percent of college students with possible mental health issues do not seek help for what ails them.
+Major mental health issues can result from stress, overwork, fatigue, or even the onset of a more serious mental illness.
+Up to 75 percent of college students with possible mental health issues do not seek help.

-While this resource is meant to provide college students and young people with quality information on maintaining good mental health and identifying mental health issues, it is not meant to take the place of professional advice from a qualified mental health specialist.
-Anyone who wishes to learn more keeping tabs on their mental health should consider taking this mental health assessment before diving into the resource.
+This resource is for college students and young people, but it is not meant to take the place of professional advice from a qualified mental health specialist.
+Anyone who wishes to learn more about their mental health should consider taking this mental health assessment before visiting these resources.

-Suicide, too, is a complex public health issue among college-age students and has several potential causes, including psychiatric illnesses that may have not been recognized or treated.
-Substance abuse and mental disorders account for approximately 90 percent of those who have died by suicide, but these illnesses are treatable and people suffering from them do get better.
-Many treatment options are available, and there have been several recent advances in treating and understanding suicide.
-This College Suicide Prevention Guide was designed to offer hope and help for those who are experiencing suicidal thoughts, as well as the friends and family who want to reach out to help them.
+Suicide is a complex public health issue among college-age students and has several potential causes, including psychiatric illnesses.
+This College Suicide Prevention Guide was designed to offer hope and help for those who are experiencing suicidal thoughts as well as friends and family who want to reach out to help them.
 The guide also features information on depression, suicide warning signs, and emergency suicide prevention hotlines.

 Substance Abuse Help

 StartYourRecovery is a tool that helps you take steps toward a more healthy relationship with drugs and alcohol, even if you do not consider this a problem behavior.
-You can learn about reliable substance abuse and information tailored to meet your needs.
-You can learn about the experiences of people who may be similar to you, find the answers to make responsible choices, and locate support if drugs or alcohol become problematic in your life on the College Students Page.
+Read about experiences of people like you, learn how to make responsible choices, and locate support if drugs or alcohol become a problem in your life on the College Students Page.

 National Mental Health Organizations:

 There are also many recognized national organizations that sponsor or host mental health support groups.
-These support groups offer those who struggle with their mental health an opportunity to listen and be heard in a community setting.
-Below is a list of some of the most respected mental health organizations in the United States.
+These support groups offer those who struggle with their mental health an opportunity to be heard in a community setting.
+Below is a list of some of the most respected mental health organizations in the United States:

 - Anxiety and Depression Association of America